SamPandey001/Secktor-Md/README.md

 - [Use at your own risk](https://citel.vercel.app/introduction/why-not-secktor/)
 ## 👏 Contributing

-If you like Expo and want to help make it better then check out our [contributing guide](/CONTRIBUTING.md)!
+If you like Secktor and want to help make it better then check out our [contributing guide](/CONTRIBUTING.md)!

 ## ❓ FAQ